Jim Leyland: Colorado Rockies (1999)

-Detroit Tigers
+Detroit Tigers (2006–2013)

 Following the release of Alan Trammell as the manager of the Tigers, Leyland was hired as new Tigers manager, returning to the franchise with which he spent the first 18 years of his professional baseball career.
 It marked the first time Leyland managed in the American League.

 In the 2006 regular season, Leyland guided the Tigers to a 95–67 record, the Tigers' best season since 1987.
 The Tigers entered the playoffs as a wild card, and went on to defeat the New York Yankees and sweep the Oakland Athletics to win the American League pennant before falling to the St. Louis Cardinals in the 2006 World Series.
 In leading the team to the AL pennant, he became the seventh manager to win pennants in both major leagues, joining Joe McCarthy, Yogi Berra, Alvin Dark, Sparky Anderson, Dick Williams, and Tony La Russa.
 After the 2006 season ended, Leyland was recognized with the Manager of the Year award for the third time in his career.
 He became the third person to win the award in both leagues, joining La Russa and Bobby Cox.
-Leyland also won The Sporting News Manager of the Year Award for the American League in 2006.
+Leyland also won the Sporting News Manager of the Year Award for the American League in 2006.

 The Tigers had heightened expectations after the pennant, but they muddled through the next four seasons, which included a last place finish in 2008 (the sixth and last time Leyland had skippered a last place team).
-Leyland would reach 1,500 wins on April 15, 2011 with a win over the Oakland Athletics, becoming the 19th manager to do so.
+Leyland would reach 1,500 wins on April 15, 2011, with a win over the Oakland Athletics, becoming the 19th manager to do so.
 That year, he would lead the Tigers to another 95–67 regular season record (an improvement of 14 wins), winning the American League Central Division.
 They went on to defeat the New York Yankees in the American League Division Series before losing to the Texas Rangers in the American League Championship Series.